CkKean/ufinity_interview_assignment/README.md

 ## Testing

 The test suites are located in the `ufinity_interview_assignment/src/test` directory.
 There is one test suite with 31 test cases for the Student APIs.
 A default set of dummy data will be created before executing the test script.
-The data will remain the for every test run for consistency.
-Please check FAQ if has any problem on executions.
+The data will remain for every test run for consistency.
+Please check FAQ if has any issues on executions.

 ### Steps to Run the Tests

 1. Start Docker Desktop to run the MySQL database.
 2. Run `npm test` to run the tests.
-The test result will be display if there are no problems on init database container.
+The test result will be displayed if there are no problems on init database container.
 Please check FAQ if there are any issues.
 ```
 Test Suites: 1 passed, 1 total
 Tests:       31 passed, 31 total